 We recognize revenue when persuasive evidence of an arrangement exists, delivery has occurred, price is fixed or determinable and collectability of the selling price is reasonably assured.
 Delivery occurs when risk of loss is passed to the customer, as specified by the terms of the applicable customer agreements.
+Generally, this occurs when the product is delivered to the customer.

-When implied right of return exists, the Company recognizes revenue on the sell through-method.
+When an implied right of return exists, we recognize revenue on the sell through-method.
 Under this method, revenue is not recognized upon delivery of the inventory components.
-Instead, the Company records deferred revenue upon delivery and recognizes revenue when the inventory components are sold through to the end user.
+Instead, we record deferred revenue upon delivery and recognize revenue when the inventory components are sold through to the end user.